caml-pkcs11/caml-crush/doc/FILTER.md

 This function is used to replace the classic `C_WrapKey`/`C_UnwrapKey` operations to protect from injecting rogue keys.
-You must configure the AES key that will be used for CMAC to ensure integrity.
+You must configure the AES key (see wrapping\_format\_key) that will be used for CMAC to ensure integrity when using this function.

 * `secure_templates_patch`, patchset 2, applies to:
   * `C_SetAttributeValue`